jchavarri/FramerNavigationComponent/README.md

 ## Components

-### Navigation Controller
+### Navigation Component

-Implements a navigation controller with a similar default configuration as the iOS one.
+Implements a navigation component with a similar default configuration as the iOS one.

 [Documentation](modules/navigationComponent.md)

 ## TODO

-- Navigation controller
+- Navigation component
 	- Add slide right to pop
 	- Add popToRootLayer
 	- Add header back button